csinva/csinva.github.io/_notes/ai/deep_learning.md

     - can use these to detect edges with small convolutions
     - can do Guassian filters
 - convolutions typically sum over all color channels
+- 1x1 conv - still convolves over channels
+- pooling - usually max - doesn't pool over depth
+	- people trying to move away from this - larger strides in conversation layers
+	- stacking small layers is generally better
+- most of memory impact is usually from activations from each layer kept around for backdrop
+- visualizations
+    - layer activations (maybe average over channels)
+    - visualize the weights (maybe average over channels)v
+    - feed a bunch of images and keep track of which activate a neuron most
+    - t-SNE embedding of images
+    - occluding
 - weight matrices have special structure (Toeplitz or block Toeplitz)
 - input layer is usually centered (subtract mean over training set)
 - usually crop to fixed size (square input)